awsdocs/amazon-sqs-developer-guide/doc_source/sqs-getting-started.md

 ## Step 1: Create a Queue<a name="step-create-queue"></a>

 The first and most common Amazon SQS task is creating queues\.
-The following example demonstrates how to create and configure a queue\.
+The following example shows how to create and configure a queue\.

 1. Sign in to the [Amazon SQS console](https://console.aws.amazon.com/sqs/)\.